-To follow local public health and institutional guidelines, proof of vaccination (POV) protocols were implemented in all nine (9) exam sites.
-Since all sites had different policies and requirements, the MCC sent tailored communications to each candidate, based on their assigned exam site, to ensure that they were aware of the POV requirements, or alternatives, well ahead of their exam day.
+To follow local public health and institutional guidelines, proof of vaccination (POV) protocols were implemented in 2 of the 9 exam sites.
+Since both sites had different policies and requirements, the MCC sent tailored communications to each candidate, based on their assigned exam site, to ensure that they were aware of the POV requirements, or alternatives, well ahead of their exam day.